2014 Hamilton, Ontario, municipal election: Ward Three (Hamilton Centre)

 The campaign for council in Ward Three proved to be one of the most tense in the city, with a series of incidents marking the race to replace Morelli.
 In February 2014, candidate Bob Assadourian illegally used City of Hamilton logos and imagery on campaign advertisements that implied he was already the Ward Three councillor.
 During a mayoral debate in early October, a question was posed to candidates about gender equality and, when a number of candidates responded with misogynistic language, a community activist tried to interrupt the proceedings.
 Catholic school trustee candidate Anthony Perri shouted the activist down and Green live-tweeted the incident.
 Perri subsequently threatened Green with legal action over his tweets.
 Candidate Mark DiMillo's office was twice the target of burglary, which he attributed to the social issues at play in the community, rather than to sabotage from another campaign.
-In late October, Agostino issued a statement claiming candidate Drina Omazic's campaign literature plagiarized a flyer from his late brother Dominic Agostino and distributed it in the community on the former MPP's birthday.
+In late October, Agostino issued a statement claiming candidate Drina Omazic's campaign literature had plagiarized a flyer from his late brother Dominic Agostino and distributed it in the community on the former MPP's birthday.
 A YouTube video claimed to be linked to the hacktivist group Anonymous surfaced in October, claiming Green was running for office in a Freemason-inspired plot to dominate the city.
 Days before the election, Assadourian again came under fire for releasing an advertisement that claimed he was already the Ward Three councillor.

 At advance polls in the area, a number of complaints were filed by multiple candidates about perceived irregularities, including campaign signs and vehicles located too close to polling stations and campaign supporters intimidating voters prior to their casting ballots.
 At an advance poll in Pinky Lewis Community Centre, a physical altercation erupted after a voter claimed another elector was displaying Green campaign material inside the polling station.
 Green expressed concern that one of his supporters was attacked while Assadourian claimed the woman did not intend to vote, but rather wanted to intimidate voters at the polling station.
 An investigation by the city's Elections Manager found no irregularities.

 The campaigns of candidates across Ward Three were varied, with contenders running on diverse platforms focusing on distinct issues.
 Candidate Eva John focused on reducing chlorine in the city's water supply, Victor Mejia advocated a seniors' centre and express bus along Barton Street, Carlos Pinho called on business owners to donate 10% of their earnings to the community, Byron Wayne Millette campaigned on the idea of a 5,000-seat hockey arena in Ward Three, and Brian Kelly proposed a McMaster-to-south Mountain LRT line.
 Assadourian campaigned on a platform of BRT, donating 1/4 of his salary to the runner-up in the council election, removing what he called the "toxic substance" of fluoride from Hamilton's water, and not having any educational experience, which he cited as the reason "City Hall is in a mess!"